The interesting thing about monitors is that they should be like the Sun.

 Our brain is slow and we do not perceive this, but our eyes are fast and our iris starts to open and close like this

-Of course, the amplitude here is much bigger the show the effect since the flicker rate of the monitor is much faster but basically, our eye starts to contract like a muscle.
+Of course, the amplitude here is much bigger to show the effect since the flicker rate of the monitor is much faster but basically, our eye starts to contract like a muscle.

 You can test this by turning the light in your room ON and OFF fast and take a video or look in the mirror.